bethHorvath/automation-practice/README.md

 If you'd like to practice writing automation tests, please follow the instructions below.
 # Getting Started
-First you'll need to clone this repo to your local machine using `git clone` The navigate to the root directory in your terminal Run `npm i` to install all the necessary packages
+First you'll need to clone this repo to your local machine using `git clone`.

+Then navigate to the root directory in your terminal.

+Run `npm i` to install all the necessary packages

-To run the app, use `npm start`
+To run the app, use `npm start`.

 This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.